pyrevitlabs/pyRevit/README.md

 Branches in this repository are used for features, development, and different components of the pyRevit library.
 Here is a quick explanation on the purpose for each branch:

-####Master Branches:
+####Main Branches:

 The setup program clones these two branches into your machine at installation.

 - `master` : Master branch holds the main published repository.
 (It's currently empty but will hold the library scripts for final release of version 3.)
 It also includes this Readme file that provides a link to the [pyRevit blog](http://eirannejad.github.io/pyRevit/).
 - `loader` : This is the main branch for the loader script that creates UI buttons for the library scripts.
 It also includes the compiled `.dll` binaries for `RevitPythonLoader` that is needed to create the buttons.

-####Develop Branches:

-- `loaderDev` : This is the develop branch for the python loader script and the pyRevit module.
-- `loaderBinaryDev` : This branch has the visual studio project and is the develop branch for `RevitPythonLoader` which is the addon required to load the loader and create `IExternalCommand` interfaces for Revit.
-- `verThreeDev` : This is the beta version code for the pyRevit library.
-The current beta installer, clones this branch to your machine.
-This will be pulled to master for the final version.
-- `verThreeFR` : Work-in-progress branch for final release of version 3.

-####Misc Branches:

-- `verTwoBackup` : Backup branch for easy access to version two scripts.
 - `gh-pages` : The source for [pyRevit blog](http://eirannejad.github.io/pyRevit/).